 Veterans Leadership Program of Western PA and Alleghenyadministers the Supportive Services for Veteran Families (SSVF).
 Veterans and their families can receive government grants to pay rent and information on permanent housing placement.
 Other programs include funds for security deposits for the homeless, transportation, shelter, and more.
 Call the Pittsburgh agency at 412-481-8200.

-Emergency Shelter Allowance is run by the Welfare Department.
+Allegheny County Welfare Department also offers cash aid.
+They operate the Emergency Shelter Allowance as well - it is run by the county and city Welfare Department.
 This includes eviction prevention and funds for rent to those with a pay or quite notice.
 Short term housing or apartments, as well as no interest loans may also be issued for housing or rental expenses.
-Call 412-565-2146 or 412-565-2232 in the southern part of the county.
+Call 412-565-2232 or try the number listed above.
+It is in the southern part of the county.

 Additional homeless prevention may be provided from ESA.
 The government both helps with rent and housing placement, which includes the possibility of free motel vouchers or money for a security deposit.
 Tenants facing eviction also may qualify for legal aid, in additional to the one time rental assistance.
 More on Allegheny County eviction help.